How to Publish an Ebook (in 9 Easy-to-Follow Steps)

 If you decide to enable DRM, make sure that's a choice you’re prepared to stick with.
 Unlike your book description or even your cover image, your DRM setting can’t be changed later.

-Step 8: Set your price
+Step 8: Set a price with royalties in mind

 Once your ebook is uploaded, it’s time to decide how much it will sell for!
 Keep in mind that your royalty rates will change on some platforms depending on your ebook price.
 Amazon self-publishing royalties for titles costing between $2.99-$9.99 are usually 70%.
 Prices falling outside this range will net you only 35% royalties.